ChronoLogic12/volume-climbing/README.md

 * [Bootstrap](https://getbootstrap.com/) was used to create the colapsing navigation bar and responsive grid layouts
 * [Bootstrap Icons](https://icons.getbootstrap.com/) for social media link icons
 * [Fancybox](https://fancyapps.com/docs/ui/fancybox/) was used to create interactive images and the image gallery
-* [Google maps](https://www.google.com/maps/) The code for the map element of the contact page was created bu google maps.
+* [Google maps](https://www.google.com/maps/) The code for the map element of the contact page was created by google maps.
 * [Google-webfonts-helper](https://google-webfonts-helper.herokuapp.com/fonts) generated the css for using fonts locally
+* [Github docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site) This guid was used to create teh error 404 page.

 ### Media